ing-lbarrios/jobtest/README.md

 ### Tasks

-* Fork this repo. go ahead and resolve and complete these tasks.
-You can work on them on any order, and it's no necessary to complete all of them.
+* Fork this repo.
+* Go ahead and resolve and complete these tasks.
+You can work on them on any order, is not necessary to complete all of them.
 * *Posts* CRUD is almost done.
 Add missing to code to submit a post and display it.
 * SuperAgent class is huge, DRY it up and fix whatever you see is not correct.
 * SuperAgent class need some tests.
 Look at the example `spec/lib/super_agent_spec.rb`.